 But in the hair world, ladies who color their locks often are actually using apple cider vinegar fairly regularly for at-home hair care.

-Before you go jumping on the bandwagon, pouring a cup of apple cider vinegar into your hair blindly, you need to understand what it is and how it can affect your hair color.
+Before you jump on the bandwagon, and pour a cup of apple cider vinegar into your hair blindly, you need to know the answer of this question: “Does Apple Cider Vinegar Affect Hair Color?”

 What Is Apple Cider Vinegar?